modelica/ModelicaSpecification/Tutorial.md

 This document is a tutorial for the Modelica language, which is developed by the Modelica Association, a non-profit organization with seat in Linköping, Sweden.
-This tutorial was originally for version 1.4 of the Modelica Language, but has been updated.
+This tutorial was originally for version 1.4 of the Modelica Language, the text and examples has been updated to be correct for latest version, but the tutorial does not explain features introduced later.
 Modelica is a freely available, object-oriented language for modeling of large, complex, and heterogeneous physical systems.
 It is suited for multi-domain modeling, for example, mechatronic models in robotics, automotive and aerospace